Reviews You Can Rely On

 Credit: Bobby Garrett

 The Declivity 92 Ti – our overall favorite carving ski – has a rockered tip for easy turn initiation and camber underfoot for better grip through a turn.
 This ski also brings a lot of energy to the table and easily pops between edges for a fun carving experience.
-Even though the Impulse 98 Ti has a similar hybrid profile, a more pronounced early-rise tip and less pronounced rocker underfoot make it harder for this ski to hold a turn.
+The Blizzard Rustler 9 scores similarly to our favorite carving ski, yet looks quite different.
+It is noticeably wider; yet, when placed flat on the snow, its camber profile is surprisingly similar to that of the Declivity 92 Ti.
+This, combined with some similarities in their core materials, allows these skis to flex without compromising stability.
+The result for advanced to expert skiers is a consistent and exciting snap from the skis after each turn.

 Rocker, Camber, or Both?

-Rockered designs are the opposite – they form a bowl shape when resting flat and pull the snow contact point toward the ski center.
+Rockered designs are the opposite – they form a bowl shape and are visible under the tips and tails of a ski that is resting on snow.
 This design shortens the ski's effective edge length, and less edge contact with the snow can make for quicker and easier turn initiation.
 With a more turned-up tip, rockered skis are more likely to float in soft snow without adding width underfoot.

 Credit: Marc Rotse